You’ve tried everything from meditation to reading all the advice about true happiness, but you still feel like you’re not good enough.

 It is when you’re afraid to make mistakes in life because they make you feel like the ultimate failure.

-There are many reasons for feeling less worthy and constantly rehashing negative thoughts in your head, and those reasons are often connected to deep-rooted issues.
+There are many reasons for feeling less worthy, being sensitive, and constantly rehashing negative thoughts in your head, and those reasons are often connected to deep-rooted issues.

 Before diving deeper into things you should remember when you’re feeling like you’re not good enough, let’s first check out the possible roots of that feeling: